zulip/zulip/templates/zerver/help/stream-permissions.md

 [2] Yes, but only if subscribed.
 If you have a private stream without an admin, you'll have to add an admin in order to change the stream's privacy.

+[3] The ability to post can be restricted to organization admins only.